exzombie/HP35s-routines/README.md

 ## Intro

 Here are some of the routines that I wrote for my HP-35s calculator.
-I wrote them mostly for fun, but I think they could be useful in practice.
+I wrote them mostly for fun, but I also found them useful in practice.
 Anything more complex is probably better solved on a real computer, which nowadays might mean a phone if you want to keep it portable.
 But a HP calculator still has a superior interface and